aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 Organizations and organizational units are collections of projects.
 When you sign up to Aiven, an organization is created for you.

-You can use these to create a hierarchical structure that fits your needs.
+You can use your organization to create a hierarchical structure that fits your needs.
 Organizational units can be nested within an organization, adding another level to group your projects.
-This gives you greater flexibility to organize your setup to meet your specific use cases.
-For example, you can easily split production and testing workloads into different organizational units that are in the same organization.
+This gives you greater flexibility to organize your infrastructure based on your specific use cases.
+For example, you can easily split production and testing workloads into different organizational units.

 Grouping your projects in organizations and organizational units lets you centrally manage settings like:

-* Authentication methods - Only available on the organization level
+* Authentication methods: Only available on the organization level

-* ACLs - Can be set on all levels (organization, organizational unit, and project)
+* Access control lists (ACLs): Can be set on all levels (organization, organizational unit, and project)

   * ACLs for service plans are inherited, meaning all projects within an organization or organizational unit will have the same service plan.

-* Groups - User groups managed at the organization level and assigned to projects
+* Groups: Managed at the organization level and assigned to projects

-* Teams - Specific to a single organization or organizational unit and cannot be shared between them
+* Teams: Specific to a single organization or organizational unit and cannot be shared between them

-* Support contracts - Specific to a single organization or organizational unit and cannot be shared between them
+* Support contracts: Specific to a single organization and cannot be shared between them

-* Billing groups - Specific to a single organization or organizational unit and cannot be shared between them
+* Billing groups: Specific to a single organization and cannot be shared between them

 Super admin
 ~~~~~~~~~~~~